allisonx3/reconciliationhelpr/CONTRIBUTING.md

 ## Questions?

 Feel free to open an issue!
-I promise I won't judge if you tell me you also only reconcile every few months when you finally remember/realize your balance is wrong.

 ## Recognition